-In the past, uneven distribution and the related short circuiting of unsettled solids were overcome by adding more flocculent or providing larger sedimentation vessels.
+In the past, uneven distribution and the related short circuiting of unsettled solids were overcome by adding more polymer or providing larger sedimentation vessels.
 Both have had significant cost implications.
-Uneven distribution of the feed into the thickener also results in the uneven deposition of coarse solids leading to island formation on the thickener floor.
-As a consequence the rake arm gets bogged down in this area with the resultant torque spikes being encountered by the thickener drive.
+Uneven distribution of the feed into the thickener also results in the uneven deposition of coarse solids leading to a sand bar on the thickener floor.
+As a consequence, the rake arm gets bogged down in this area with the resultant torque spikes being encountered by the thickener drive.

-Many thickeners suffer from short-circuiting and high floc consumption because of poor feedwell design as shown in Figure 1 below.
+Many thickeners suffer from short circuiting and high flocculant consumption because of poor feedwell design, as shown in Figure 1 below.
 The rotational flow in the feedwell is often carried into the body of the thickener and has the effect of “blowing out” on the side opposite to the feed entrance.

 Study of Typical Feedwell Types

-Through the use of Computational Fluid Dynamics (CFD) it is possible to compare the three most common feedwell configurations.
-The purpose is to note the differences in distribution patterns and to determine if the WesTech feedwell addresses the issues associated with short circuiting and inadequate flocculant mixing.
+Through the use of Computational Fluid Dynamics (CFD), it is possible to compare the three most common feedwell configurations.
+The purpose is to note the differences in distribution patterns and to determine if the WesTech EvenFlo feedwell addresses the issues associated with short circuiting and inadequate flocculant mixing.

 This is the most common feedwell design used in the industry today.
 The intent is for the angular momentum in the feed to carry the flow to the opposite side of the feedwell and then dissipate momentum as the material continues to swirl in the feedwell.

 A bottom shelf has been used in some thickeners in an effort to divert the downward momentum of the feed slurry.